Alan N. Shapiro: Career

+Publications

+Shapiro's book Decoding Digital Culture with Science Fiction: Hyper-Modernism, Hyperreality and Posthumanism was published by the Transcript Verlag in June 2024.
+The book is distributed in North America by the Columbia University Press.

 Shapiro is the editor and translator of The Technological Herbarium by Gianna Maria Gatti, a groundbreaking book about technological art.
 He has three contributions to the innovative book on social choreography Framemakers: Choreography as an Aesthetics of Change edited by Jeffrey Gormly.

 His book Software of the Future: The Model Precedes the Real was published in German by the Walther König Verlag in 2014.

 His edited book Transdisciplinary Design was published by the Passagen Verlag in 2017.

 He has chapters in the books Design und Mobilität: wie werden wir bewegt sein?
 (2019), Nevertheless: Manifestos and Digital Culture (2018), Searching for Heterotopia (2019), and Tracelation (2018).

 Shapiro has published several widely cited essays on the disaster of Donald Trump in relation to hyper-modernism.
 In 2019, he published an influential essay on Dialogical Artificial Intelligence in the magazine of the German national cultural foundation.
 He has lectured several times on the meaning of Patrick McGoohan's TV show The Prisoner.